 A paraganglioma is a type of tumour that arises from the peripheral nervous system (part of the nervous system outside the brain and spinal cord), which is further divided into the sympathetic nervous system and the parasympathetic nervous system.
 The peripheral nervous system is involved in controlling a variety of body functions including blood pressure, heart rate, intestinal movements and urination.
-Paragangliomas occur most commonly in the abdomen but can occur in the neck and chest and are related to, but are not exactly the same as, a tumour of the adrenal glands called phaeochromocytoma.
+Paragangliomas occur most commonly in the abdomen but can also occur in the neck and chest and are related to, but are not exactly the same as, a tumour of the adrenal glands called phaeochromocytoma.

 In many cases, paragangliomas may not cause any symptoms unless:

 They grow large enough to press on other organs or spread to other organs.
 For example, if the tumour has spread to the bones, this may cause bone pain.
 In the neck (carotid paraganglioma), they may be visible as a swelling or compress the adjacent nerves such as the vagus nerve.
 A type of paraganglioma (glomus paraganglioma) in the middle ear may lead to hearing loss and tinnitus.

 They release hormones such as noradrenaline or less commonly adrenaline into the bloodstream.
 The excessive levels of these hormones can cause sweating, a racing heartbeat, feelings of anxiety, headache and high blood pressure.
 These symptoms can be similar to panic attacks.